 Kofi Cockburn scored 23 points to lead Illinois.
-Trent Frazier scored 14, Ayo Dosunmu had 12 and Andre Feliz added 11 points for the Illini.
+Trent Frazier scored 14, Ayo Dosunmu had 12 and Trent Frazier added 11 points for the Illini.

 The Hurricanes put together a series of runs in the first half and jumped out to a 25-9 lead with 12 minutes left before the break.
-Illinois answered late in the half with a 7-0 run that featured a 3-pointer from Alan Griffin, a layup by Dosunmu and a jumper by Da’Monte Williams.
+Illinois answered late in the half with a 7-0 run that featured a three-pointer from Alan Griffin, s layup by Dosunmu and a jumper by Da’Monte Williams.

 After clawing its way back, Illinois had a chance to win it at the buzzer.
 Feliz hit a layup with less than a minute to play to pull the Illini to within one point, 80-79.
 With two seconds left and a chance to win the game, Dosunmu drove to the basket and was called for an offensive foul.
 That sent Lykes to the line, where he sank one free throw to ice the game.

 Miami: The Hurricanes looked unbeatable in the first half and seemed fatigued as the game progressed.
-But overall, they got the job done and handed Larranaga his 650th career win in his 36th season.
+But overall, they got the job done and handed coach Jim Larranaga 650th career win in his 36th season.

-Illinois: The Illini have been slow starters all season and this time, it hurt them badly against a very good Miami team.
-Illinois needs to find a way to play two consistently good halves before Big Ten Conference play starts.
+Illinois: The Illini have been slow starters all season and this time, it hurt them badly this time against a very good Miami team.
+Illinois needs to find a way to play two consistently good halve before Big Ten Conferene play starts.

 Miami: Hosts Alabama A&M on Dec.
 14.